 The movie's widest theatrical release was only five theaters.
 See more »

-In the final scene when the Soldier with the eye injury comes out to meet the bus, he is wearing the Service Dress Green uniform.
+In the final scene when Paxton comes out to meet the bus, he is wearing the Service Dress Green uniform.
 The uniform is missing the lapel insignia (brass disk with US) on both sides and the National Defense Service Medal.
-In addition, if he had successfully completed Infantry AIT, he would have blue disks behind the lapel insignia, and crossed rifles on the left disk, and a woven blue cord over the right shoulder.
+In addition, if he had successfully completed Infantry AIT, he would have blue disks behind the lapel insignia and there would be crossed rifles on the left disk.
+There would also be a woven blue cord over the right shoulder.
 See more »

 My father said the army makes all men one, but you never know which one.
 He didn't know Roland Bozz.